 - Age of worker

-Exposure to crystalline silica may occur in a number of industries and occupations due to its wide and variable use.
-CAREX estimates that approximately 380,000 Canadians are occupationally exposed to silica; 93% of these workers are male.
+Exposure to crystalline silica may occur in several industries and occupations due to its wide and varied use.
+CAREX Canada estimates that approximately 429,000 workers in Canada are occupationally exposed to silica; 94% of these workers are male (2016 data).
 The largest occupational groups exposed to silica were construction trades labourers, heavy equipment operators, and plasterers and drywallers.
-However, workers can also be exposed in industries such as mining, agriculture, and various manufacturing industries.
-Tasks such as abrasive blasting, cutting, sawing, demolishing, drilling, grinding, jackhammering, milling, mixing, polishing, roofing, sanding, and sweeping can also be a risk for workers and to those working around them.
+However, workers can also be exposed in industries such as mining, agriculture, and manufacturing.
+Workers who are exposed to workplace activities such as abrasive blasting, cutting, sawing, demolishing, drilling, grinding, jackhammering, milling, mixing, polishing, roofing, sanding, and sweeping can also be at risk of developing silicosis.

 There is no effective treatment for silicosis.
-As such, the only way to protect workers’ health is the control to exposure to silica-containing dusts.
+As such, the only way to protect workers from developing silicosis is to control their exposure to silica-containing dusts.

 - Eliminating or substituting hazardous products that contain silica with safer alternatives.

 - Engineering controls are selected to control emissions at their source.
 These options may include any or all of the following: